prescriptive-analytics/challenge-docs/docs/scenario.rst

 2. Higher infection rates
 -------------------------
 In this scenario, we aim to simulate a disease with higher infection rates.
-Specifically, infection rate from acquaintance contact :math:`P_c=0.0375`, infection rate from stranger contact :math:`P_s=0.0075`.
+Specifically, infection rate from acquaintance contact :math:`P_c=0.05`, infection rate from stranger contact :math:`P_s=0.01`.
 Their detailed description can be found `here <https://hzw77-demo.readthedocs.io/en/round2/simulator_modeling.html#disease-transmission-model>`_.

 3. Larger initial infected population
 -------------------------------------
 In this scenario, there is a large infected population at the beginning of the simulation.
-Specifically, there are 300 individuals at the first day of simulation.
+Specifically, there are 300 infected individuals at the first day of simulation.

 4. Larger range of start-working time